 However, although this protein is superior to concentrate, it typically costs a lot more.
 It’s also important to note that hydrolyzed whey is also typically less allergenic when compared to other forms of whey protein.
-The advantage that hydrolyzed whey offers over conventional whey is that it allows for amino acids that are consumed from the protein within the body to be absorbed at a much higher rate when compared to standard and complete proteins.
+The advantage that hydrolyzed whey offers over conventional whey is that it allows for amino acids that are consumed from the protein within the body to be absorbed in a much higher rate when compared to standard and complete proteins.
 This results in a greater nutrient content being delivered to muscles for the purpose of replenishing spent nutrients to help with growth.

 What is a Tri-Blend?

 Thewhey is a premium whey protein tri-blend, developed to help aid muscle growth and development.
-If you want to make the most of all the benefits of whey protein then make Thewhey your everyday protein powder.
-Consume post workout for optimal results.
+If you want to make the most of all the benefits of whey protein then make Thewhey, your everyday protein powder.
+Consume post-workout for optimal results.

 Take Home Message

-If your purpose is simply to build muscle tissue, typically whey concentrate is the go to protein supplement for 90% of people.
+If your purpose is simply to build muscle tissue, typically whey concentrate is the go-to protein supplement for 90% of people.
 You can never go wrong with whey concentrate.
 However, if you are like me and prefer to remain lean all year round, while still being able to build lean muscle tissue at a reasonable rate, whey isolate will be better suited to your goals.

-If you do not wish to take either of those or simply might have a possible allergy to some of the ingredients found within concentrate or isolate, hydrolyzed whey is going to be best.
+If you do not wish to take either of those or simply might have a possible allergy to some of the ingredients found in concentrate or isolate, hydrolyzed whey is going to be best.
 If you are allergic to dairy or lactose I recommend avoiding all three of these and finding a lactose free powder instead, such as Brown Rice Protein for example.
-Regardless of what protein you take, they all offer great benefits with regards to protein consumption and muscle growth within the body when accompanied with proper training and diet.
+Regardless of what protein you take, they all offer great benefits with regards to protein consumption and muscle growth within the body when accompanied by proper training and diet.